 Forget surprises.
 I’d rather run through a series of what ifs and every possibility under the rainbow of why my self-employed life will fail, why my marriage to the most amazing man I have ever met will fail, why my new friendship with my twin sister as we hit 30 years old will crash into some wall if we keep spending all this time with each other.
 I’d rather have these possible outcomes ready in mind than wait until they happen.
 I worry to avoid surprises because the anything that could happen has happened in my life.
 I know this phrase is not a vain threat.
 So I assume all of the anythings that could happen to protect myself.
-This is what takes me out of being present, in the moment, as I busy myself with picking out a tone of voice, a cough, limited eye contact, elements in the present moment I use to predict the disaster that could happen because of them.
+I use the present moment to predict the disaster that could happen in the future because of it.

 I share this story about myself because it is why I do my work around moments.
 Trauma survivors can come to a place of being able to thrive rather than simply survive because they have at some point been able to recount, play by play, the event that stayed within their emotional body and shocked them as it happened.
 They can at some point allow the picture of the event to play through their memory like a movie they are narrating.
 But it’s a narration unlike any other in that as it narrates, as it says aloud the feared moment, it in some degree diffuses the power of that event in the narrator’s emotional, physical and mental life.
 Sometimes standing in what happened releases it.
 Or standing in what happened is the beginning of the release from its control over us.
 This release then frees us up to be more available to the moment happening right now.

 The present is powerful because it is the facts of what is happening.
 I’ve learned that the facts can hurt like the facts in the beginning paragraph here do, but just the facts also heals.
 Just the facts of right now are that Miles Davis’ song “So What” from Kind of Blue is playing in the background in my bedroom on a Sunday morning.
 I have dreamed of living my adult life with jazz in the morning.
 The sun is breaking through the trees.
 Bits of light rest on my wood floor.
 I feel good.
 No fists or blood or abusive touch is here.
 Just Jazz and Sun.
 The trick about worrying and ‘what ifs’ is that THE WHAT IFS DON’T STOP THE WHAT IFS FROM HAPPENING.
-I said earlier that the anything could happened has occurred in my life which means the what ifs did not cure unwanted surprises from happening in childhood, teen hood, and on: my father’s pancreas busted and he died when I was 16, my boyfriend had a heart attack when I was 21, my best friend/grandmother died when I was 27, three deaths occurred in two months a few months after I turned 28–the rest of the living members on my father’s side including his mother.
+I said earlier that the anything could happened has occurred in my life, which means the what ifs did not cure unwanted surprises from happening in childhood, teen hood, and on: my father’s pancreas busted and he died when I was 16, my boyfriend had a heart attack when I was 21, my best friend/grandmother died when I was 27, the rest of the living members on my father’s side including his mother died two months after I turned 28.
 Life (and death) happens and will continue to.
-My worrying doesn’t stop it.
+My worrying does not stop this.
 What it does stop is my enjoyment of the unpredictable beauty of the present that can woo a soul into an unimaginable bliss.

 Contact Pameala Jackson via phone at (347) 788-0193 or via email at pamela at storyistelling.com.